tttppp/ragl/rules.md

 4.1.8 Players found colluding in order to influence the result of their match and remove the uncertainty in the outcome of a match will be subject to strict ruling, up to a possible ban from participation in RAGL for as long as admins see fit.

+4.1.9 Rules from the OpenRA Competitive server also apply to in-game chat and player names - don't be a dick.
+Failure to comply with this rule will result in disqualification.

 ## 4.2 Map pool

-4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as “Category: RAGL” and explicit naming and thumbnail watermarks.
+4.2.1 Map pool consists of 10-12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 11" and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

-4.2.2 All maps include a custom-made design of a Refinery (ERCC) made by Widow and FRenzy to improve the ore mining balance between various refinery positions.
-The refinery has reduced footprint (3x3 with no additional occupied cell at the top), all of its cells except bottom-left and top-right are passable.
+4.2.2 All maps include custom balance changes, including modified refinery (ERCC) and rax (BCC).

 4.2.3 Map pool can be found at ragl.org

-4.2.4: There will be a vote for the communities favourite map before RAGL, this map will be automatically included in the pool.
-Maps must be submitted by Nov 6th.
+4.2.4: There will be a vote for the community's favourite map before RAGL, this map will be automatically included in the pool.
+Maps must be submitted by 2021-09-30 (updated from 2021-10-04).

 ## 4.3 Game disconnects